Trademark Registration and Infringement

-- Advising on, and drafting, trade mark license and assignment agreements.
+- Advising on, and drafting, trademark license and assignment agreements, sponsorship deals and franchising.

-In addition to the above, our lawyers are also able to assist and advise on a number of other intellectual property-related matters.
+Our trademark solicitors are also able to assist and advise on a number of intellectual property-related matters.
 Please contact us today to see how we can help you.